i05nagai/memorandum/language/english_speaking.md

     * small amount of food and drink
     * Light refreshments will be available after the meeting.
 * overdraft
+* lawyer
+    * defence lawyer
+        * imagine if the defence laywer and prosecutor are the same person
 * prosecutor
     * a legal representative who officially accuses someone of committing a crime by bringing a case against that person in a court of law
         * Federal prosecutors intend to retry the case.